symfony-cmf/symfony-cmf-docs/book/database_layer.rst

     ``Nodename``.

     A Document must have an id property.
-This represents the full path (parent
-    + name) of the Document.
+This represents the full path (parent path + name) of the Document.
 This will be set by Doctrine by default and it is not recommend to use the id to determine the location of a Document.

     For more information about identifier generation strategies, refer to the `doctrine documentation`_